tito-pereira/42_philosophers/README.txt

 "Sleeping" action:
 A very straightforward action, simply prints out the "sleeping" status message and then uses usleep() the corresponding the <time_to_sleep> argument passed indicates

+-----|  4.0: Timers              |-----

+One of the most importants aspects to learn how to handle with multi-threading programming, as well as data concurrency with mechanisms such as mutexes, it's program execution "timers", especially if our program directly uses time as a component of it's execution, just like this one does.
+If time is a factor, then every program heavily focused on a lot of in/out operations, OS schedulers and overall on a lot of function calls or recursion, is at risk, because these heavily affect execution speed and therefore affect "timers" and execution times.

+For example, after finally getting this "philosophers" program to work, i had a hard time using Valgrind to debug and check for memory leaks, because Valgrind slowed down my program so much, that all the timers slowed down and all the philosophers would starve simply by waiting for Valgrind to allow to program to continue it's execution.

+This part isn't really explaining my code itself, but more as a warning for any 42 student currently doing this project.
+With multi-threading programming, not only are you fighting against bad syntax that used to cause normal segfaults and memory leaks, but you are now also fighting against your own ability to write stack-efficient code and keeping in mind good programming practics and philosophies.